New York City | Adventure Film Photography

 And he couldn't have been more on point.
 In a mass of tall buildings and flock of people, I couldn't have felt more alone.
 In the heart of chaos in fast pace living, I couldn't have felt more calm.
 With irony came peace.

 I decided to shoot film because sometimes as a photographer you can get caught up in trying to capture too much to the point that it takes away from your experience.
 With film, you get one shot.
 No instant preview with "I can do it better" or "I got to get another shot."
 One click.
 I'm done.
+These are not even toned digitally after being developed and scanned.
+They are straight from film.
 Having been my first roll of film ever I had no clue how the photos would turn out, but that was all part of the excitement.
 Just as my city adventure of not knowing how the trip would transpire, no map, and just walking wherever I was drawn to, I lived for the essence of that moment for exactly what it was without expectation.

 Here are a few of my favorites from Grand Central Station, the New York Public Library, and of course The Waldorf-Astoria because Serendipity is my all time favorite movie!